 Another big change: Food is available on most campuses 24/7, instead of the limited dining hours that many cafeterias used to adhere to.

-BETTER FOR THE ENVIRONMENTOver the last few years, campus cafeterias at Colby College, Harvard University, Middlebury College and the University of Oregon, among other schools, have implemented "trayless dining."
+Over the last few years, campus cafeterias at Colby College, Harvard University, Middlebury College and the University of Oregon, among other schools, have implemented “trayless dining.”
 Hundreds of colleges have removed trays from their dining halls, allowing students to eat what they can carry.
 The result has been a 20 to 50 percent reduction in food and beverage waste—great news for the environment.

 Many schools also encourage ethical dining habits, supplying hormone-free meat, cage-free eggs and safely caught fish.
 Berkeley College boasts the country’s first certified-organic college dining hall.
 Others manage organic farms on campus, such as Cal Poly, College of Marin (CA), Dartmouth College and Pomona College (CA).
 Evergreen State College (WA) donates unfinished food to the local food bank, and scraps are composted.